yusefkarim/beaglebone-projects/learning-beaglebone/README.md

 systemctl enable wpa_supplicant@wlan0
 ```

-Next, we have to change the systemd service script to try the old wext drivers if n180211 doesn't work
+Next, we have to change the systemd service script to try the old wext drivers if n180211 doesn't work:

+**WARNING:** If you update the wpa\_supplicant package this file will be
+overwritten and you won't have WIFI!
+You can make a bootup script to run the
+command shown below if you want to avoid this.
 ```
 vim /usr/lib/systemd/system/wpa_supplicant\@.service